osmosis-diffusion/osmosis-diffusion-code/README.md

 ```

 On the left is a simulated underwater image, serving as the input to our method.
 In the middle is the restored RGB
-image, and on the right is the depth estimation, where black represents close distances and white farther distances.
+image, and on the right is the depth estimation, where where blue represents close distances and yellow farther distances.

 <img src='figures/lviv_input_g0_grid.png' width='600'>